 - Communication and social skills (e.g. having conversations, using the phone)

 Most children with IDs can learn a great deal, and as adults can lead at least partially independent lives.

-What is the Treatment for an Intellectual Disability?
+What is the Treatment and Outlook for an Intellectual Disability?

 What are Common, Coexisting Conditions in Children with Intellectual Disabilities?